mikeas1/a2a-samples/samples/python/transports/interactions_api/README.md

 The local proxy server (`__main__.py`) is useful for testing and development.
 It allows you to expose the Interactions API as a standard A2A JSON-RPC endpoint.

-This is particularly helpful if you want to connect off-the-shelf A2A tools, debuggers, or GUIs to the Interactions API without them needing native support for the custom `interactions-api` transport.
+This is particularly helpful if you want to connect off-the-shelf A2A tools, inspectors, or GUIs to the Interactions API without them needing native support for the custom `interactions-api` transport.

 ### Key Files